nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for a task with a given name
+1. User searches for a task with a given name
 2. Task Manager shows the task
-3. User type in the change
-4. User requests to update/edit the task
+3. User requests to update/edit the task
-5. Task Manager change the content of the task <br>
+4. Task Manager changes the content of the task <br>
 Use case ends.

 **Extensions**